KDE/kwin/README.md

  * it does not introduce instabilities
  * it is maintained, that is bugs are fixed in a timely manner (second next minor release) if it is not a corner case.
  * it works together with all existing features
- * it supports both single and multi screen (xrandr)
+ * it supports both single and multi screen
  * it adds a significant advantage
  * it is feature complete, that is supports at least all useful features from competitive implementations
  * it is not a special case for a small user group